igavriel/unity-poc/foot-bag/README.md

 This POC is a remake for the "Foot Bag" mini game from "California Games".
 The POC was handling with unity "Coroutine" to activate colliders based on the ball location.

+**NOTE:** This POC does not implement all games tricks yet.
+Only on head bounce a kicks are working

 # California games

 California Games is a sports video game released by Epyx for the Apple II and Commodore 64 in 1987.
 Branching from their Summer Games and Winter Games series, this game is a collection of outdoor sports purportedly popular in California.
 It ported to other home computers and video game consoles and was the pack-in game for the Atari Lynx when that system launched in 1989.
 The game was successful and spawned a sequel, California Games II.
 (Source: https://en.wikipedia.org/wiki/California_Games)

 # Foot Bag

 The Foot bag is like "haki-sack" Where you must keep the Bag in the air using you body and scoring points while doing it.
 Dropping the bag is allowed but will waste time.
 Use the action button to kick/Interact with the bag or jump in the air.
 The left and right buttons move the character left and right.